nikey22/imac-uga-roms/README.md

 # imac-uga-roms
 A collection of modified vbios ROMs for PC based MXM video cards for iMac 2011 based computers.
 This ROM does not require a 3rd party bootloader like OpenCore.
 A color-pixel bug is still present.
 I am working on it.

+**Pre-installation Requirements**
+- CH341a Programmer with Pomona clip

 **Post-installation Requirements**